 Important: All automatically created collections are included on the menu by default, and all are included in the Certificate Collections Management grid by default.
-They are created for fresh installations of Keyfactor Command only, not upgrades, so as not to overwrite any userdefined collection for existing installations.
+They are created for fresh installations of Keyfactor Command only, not upgrades, so as not to overwrite any user-defined collection for existing installations.

-Tip: Click the help icon (3) next to the page title to open the embedded web copy of the Keyfactor Command Documentation Suite to this section.
+Tip: Click the help icon (2) next to the page title to open the Keyfactor Command Documentation Suite to this section.
 You can also find the help icon at the top of the page next to the Log Out button.
 From here you can choose to open either the Keyfactor Command Documentation Suite at the home page or the Keyfactor API Endpoint Utility.